shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-09-cloud-native-chaos-engineering-with-chaos-mesh.md

 Chaos Experiment describes what type of fault is injected and how.

-1. Setup a Nginx pod and expose it on port 80.
+1. Setup an Nginx pod and expose it on port 80.

    ```bash
    kubectl run nginx --image=nginx --labels="app=nginx" --port=80
    ```
-2. Get the ip of the nginx pod
+2. Get the IP of the nginx pod

    ```bash
    kubectl get pods nginx -ojsonpath="{.status.podIP}"